TIM EITEL

 Lives and works between Berlin and Paris

-Tim Eitel has been using his painting to create analogies to reality, by constructing fictitious parallel worlds from situations that have been seen and experienced.
-His pictures are based on encounters, photographically-captured objects or spaces that actually exist.
-Eitel’s pictures tell no stories, instead they present a moment in which no before and after exist, defined by the constellation of figures in the space, the fall of light in architectural surroundings and the relations of colours to each other.
-Tim Eitel’s pictures are a continuous investigation of the perception of space, light and temporality, testing the possibilities for painting to depict these elements.
+Tim Eitel uses painting to create analogies with reality, constructing fictional parallel worlds from situations he has seen and experienced.
+His paintings are based on encounters, photographed objects, or spaces that actually exist.
+Eitel’s paintings do not tell stories, but rather present a moment without beginning or end, defined by a constellation of figures in space, the fading of light on architectural forms, and the relationships between colors.
+Tim Eitel’s works are a profound exploration of the perception of space, light, and temporality, testing the possibilities of painting to represent these elements.

-Eitel‘s work is held in numerous important collections, including the Albertina, Vienna; ARKEN Museum of Modern Art, Ishøj, Denmark; Deutsche Bank Collection, Germany; Hamburger Bahnhof, Museum für Gegenwart, Berlin; Museum Frieder Burda, Baden-Baden; and the Rubell Family Collection, Miami.
-Since 2015, he teaches at Beaux-Arts de Paris.
+Eitel’s works are held in numerous important collections, including the Albertina in Vienna.
+ARKEN Museum of Modern Art, Ishøj, Denmark; Deutsche Bank Collection, Germany; Hamburger Bahnhof, Museum of Contemporary Art, Berlin; Frieder Burda Museum, Baden-Baden; Rubell Collection, Miami; Museum of Modern Art, Paris, France.
+Since 2015, he has led a painting workshop at the National School.

 Artworks